 Calcium: Calcium is an important nutrient for bone growth.
 Many studies have shown that calcium deficiency is related to low bone mass, increased bone loss and fractures.
 National nutrition surveys have demonstrated that most people consume less than half the recommended amount of calcium.

 You may also need a calcium supplement each day to meet the recommended requirement.
 Your doctor can advise you on supplements depending on your age, built and level of physical activity.
+You can visit an ortho hospital in Delhi to know more about the calcium requirement for your body.

 Calcium requirement is higher during childhood and teenage as the body is rapidly growing.
 Also, during pregnancy and breastfeeding, you need more calcium.
 Older men and postmenopausal women need to be extra cautious about their calcium intake and should always take calcium supplements.